-An engagement shoot lasts about an hour and a half and overlaps with “golden hour” which occurs just before sunset (you must take the season into consideration).
-If the sunset it at 7:30PM, we will meet at 5:45PM to chat and get warm-up shots.
-I will shoot your first outfit until about 6:30PM, shoot your engagement ring while you change into your next outfit, and then shoot your second outfit until right before sunset.
-I shoot most engagement sessions on weekday evenings, since weekends are reserved for weddings and family time.
+An engagement session lasts about an hour and a half and overlaps with “golden hour” which occurs just before sunset (you must take the season into consideration).
+If the sunset it at 7:30PM, we will meet at 5:45PM to chat and get warm-up photos.
+I will photograph your first outfit until about 6:30PM, your engagement ring while you change into your next outfit, and then your second outfit until sunset.
+I photograph most engagement sessions on weekday evenings, since weekends are reserved for weddings and family time.

-Clothing: I recommend bringing two outfits for each of you: one formal and one semi-formal or casual (see my Pinterest board HERE for inspiration).
-Simple, yet elegant, will be the most timeless!
-Bold color pops (green bow tie, bright red shoes, yellow necklace etc.) and certain large patterns photograph well, but tiny patterns or shirts with words will be distracting and should be avoided.
-When choosing outfits, I recommend you lay your outfits side by side to see how well they complement each other (avoid wearing the same color or attempting to match).
+I recommend bringing two outfits for each of you: one formal and one semi-formal or casual (see my Pinterest board HERE for inspiration).
+Simple and elegant will be the most timeless!
+Bold color pops (ex. bright shoes, gold necklace, green bow tie, etc.) and certain large patterns will photograph well, but tiny print or shirts with words will be distracting and should be avoided.
+When choosing outfits, I recommend laying your outfits side by side to see how well they complement each other (you might want to avoid wearing the same color or attempting to match).

-*Grooms: Your outfit is just as important as that of your bride-to-be so please do not wear a t-shirt if she is wearing a dress and heels.
-Simply adding a belt, emptying your pockets, and ironing your shirt can make a huge difference!
-Avoid old sneakers or torn jeans.
-You will want to look at these photos years from now and say, “dang we look good!”
+*Gentlemen: Your outfit is just as important as that of your bride-to-be, so you may not want to wear a t-shirt and jeans if she is wearing a formal dress and high heels.
+Adding a belt, emptying your pockets, or ironing your shirt can make a huge difference.

-Jewelry: Simplicity is classic, but too simple can be boring.
-A nice statement necklace or bracelet can really add interest to your portraits, but make sure not to over load on the amount of jewelry.
+Again, it is best to keep jewelry simple and timeless.
+A statement necklace or earrings can add interest to your portraits, but make sure not to overdo it.

-Bride Hair and Makeup: I recommend scheduling your wedding day test hair and makeup on the day of our engagement shoot!
-Not only will you know how your hair and makeup photograph, so you can make changes if needed, but you will feel so confident, which always photographs well!
+I recommend scheduling your wedding hair and makeup trial on the day of our engagement session.
+You will be able to see how your hair and makeup photograph and will be able to make changes, if necessary.

-Location and props: The best location will be one that we can use to tell some sort of story; one that has meaning to both of you.
-Do you both love sailing?
+The best location will be one that we can use to tell some sort of story; one that has meaning to the both of you.
+Do you love sailing together?
 Camping?
-Road trips?
-Bike riding?
-Picnics?
-The beach?
+Biking?
+Reading?
+Going to the beach?
 Movies?
-Hanging with your dog?
+Hanging at home?
 Eating doughnuts?
-These are great photo “themes” that can make your engagement session fun and personal.
+These are great photo opportunities that can make your engagement session fun and personal.
 The more creative the idea and less crowded the location, the better!
-If you can’t think of anything, that’s okay!
-I always have some ideas up my sleeve!
+If you can’t think of anything, that’s okay–I always have some ideas up my sleeve!

 The first time I laid eyes on that acrylic swivel chair, I KNEW we were meant to be soul mates!
 I know it sounds ridiculous, but I was inspired by that chair alone!
 It gave me a vision of a simple, modern, and elegant black and white office, complete with a gallery wall of some of my black and white work, a rain drop chandelier, and DIY spray-painted details.
 I can’t believe it is FINALLY done…and it turned out better than I could have imagined!
 It is true to my style and my photography brand, so I am very proud of this space!
 I just LOVE walking past it every morning and I especially LOVE sitting in my acrylic swivel chair (it’s more comfortable than it looks, ha)!
 I hope you LOVE my office and are inspired by it too!
 Enjoy the tour!